DeepTrackAI/qdots_dataset/README.md

 ## Original Source

 - **Title**: Quantum Dots Dataset
-- **Authors**: Montse Masoliver, Sergi Masó-Orriols, Marta Cullell-Dalmau, Joan Bertran, and Carlo Manzo
+- **Authors**: Montse Masoliver-Prieto, Sergi Masó-Orriols, Marta Cullell-Dalmau, Joan Bertran, Carlo Manzo
+- **Source**: This repository
 - **License**: [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)

-If you use this dataset, please follow the licensing requirements and provide proper attribution to the original authors.
+If you use this dataset in your research, please follow the licensing requirements and properly attribute the original authors.

 ---